tigerfarm/notifyweb/address/README.md

 These are the steps to set up, configure, and run a simple sample web application to receive Twilio Notify notifications.
 Using the web application, you will retrieve a Firebase Cloud Messaging(FCM) token in the browser.
-You can use a Twilio Notify command line program to send a notification that will be received by the browser application, or in the background.
+You can use the included Twilio Notify command line program to send a notification that will be received by the browser application, or in the background.

 Notification received and displayed in the browser application: